 For other narcotic drugs, the defendant can be charged with a felony and may receive a sentence of up to fifteen years in prison and/or a fine of up to $250,000 or more if necessary.

 Pennsylvania drug laws should not be taken lightly.
-Whether you are charged with possession of marijuana, cocaine, heroin, or any other drug, contact D’Intino Law Firm, LLC, we can answer any questions about your case including possible penalties, the impact a conviction will have on your criminal history, and more.
+Whether you are charged with possession of marijuana, cocaine, heroin, or any other drug, contact D’Intino Law Firm, LLC, I can answer any questions about your case including possible penalties, the impact a conviction will have on your criminal history, and more.